 They were doing a story about deepfakes: "Those doctored videos of Nancy Pelosi and Mark Zuckerberg highlight the growing threat of deepfake technology."

-The bottom line was that the technology for altering video content for fun, propaganda, or fake news is making it harder and to tell real video from altered video and this is a RBFD (really big, um, freakin' deal).
+The bottom line was that the technology for altering video content for fun, propaganda, or fake news is making it harder and harder to tell real video from altered video and this is a RBFD (really big, um, freakin' deal).

 [By the way, Fox News and MSNBC are mainstream, no matter how hard they try to paint themselves otherwise.
 Pretending that they're not is purple journalism.]